Marshall McGuire

 Marshall McGuire (born 1965) is an Australian harpist, teacher, conductor and musical administrator.
-He has been described as the world's greatest champion of new music for the harp.

-Biography
+Early life and education

 McGuire was born in Melbourne in 1965.

 His interest in the harp was sparked when he saw Harpo Marx playing the instrument in the film A Night at the Opera.
 He was taught by Huw Jones, harpist with the Melbourne Symphony Orchestra.
-He studied at VCASS, the Victorian College of the Arts, in Paris with Marie-Claire Jamet and the Royal College of Music, London.
-Since July 2015, he has been director of programming at the Melbourne Recital Centre.
+He studied at VCASS, the Victorian College of the Arts, in Paris with Marie-Claire Jamet and the Royal College of Music, London with Rachel Masters, and baroque harp with Frances Kelly.

+Career

 From 1988 to 1992, he was principal harpist with the Australian Opera and Ballet Orchestra.
 He has been a member of the ELISION Ensemble since 1988 and was lecturer in Harp at the Sydney Conservatorium of Music.

-He has performed as soloist with the Australian Chamber Orchestra, English String Orchestra, Les Talens Lyriques, Australian Brandenburg Orchestra, Melbourne Symphony Orchestra and the Australia Ensemble and has appeared at international festivals including Aldeburgh, Melbourne, Milan, Geneva, Brighton, Vienna, Huddersfield, Huntington and Adelaide.
+He has performed as soloist with the Australian Chamber Orchestra, English String Orchestra, Les Talens Lyriques, Australian Brandenburg Orchestra, Melbourne Symphony Orchestra, and the Australia Ensemble and has appeared at international festivals including Aldeburgh, Melbourne, Milan, Geneva, Brighton, Vienna, Huddersfield, Huntington, and Adelaide.

 He has commissioned and premiered more than 100 new works for harp, this achievement was recognised by the 1997 Sounds Australian Award for the Most Distinguished Contribution to the Presentation of Australian Music.
 His commissions include composers such as Michael Finnissy, Elena Kats-Chernin, Andrew Ford, Gerard Brophy, David Chesworth, Damien Ricketson, Matthew Shlomowitz and Matthew Hindson.